4k4xs4pH1r3/offensive-security/README.md

     sudo apt install xfce4 xrdp -y && sudo /etc/init.d/xrdp start

-1. Select lightdm and allow in the Windows firewall the traffic on port 3389 in your private network to grant RDP access
+1. Select lightdm and allow in the Windows firewall the traffic on port 3389 in your private network to grant RDP access.

-2. In the Mobaxterm application, edit the "WSL-Kali" session, go to "Advanced WSL settings" and select "XFCE4 desktop"
+2. In the Mobaxterm application, edit the "WSL-Kali" session, go to "Advanced WSL settings" and select "XFCE4 desktop".

-3. Open a new session for access Kali Linux WSL via RDP using port 3389.
+3. Open a new session for access Kali Linux WSL via RDP.

 enjoy